inr-kit/numjuggler/README.md

 https://numjuggler.readthedocs.io should be considered as the main source of information.

+There is also a github repo [numjuggler.docs](https://github.com/inr-kit/numjuggler.docs) containing presentations and reports related to numjuggler.

 ## Install
 The numjuggler package is available at PyPI: https://pypi.org/project/numjuggler/.
 The preffered way to install it using pip: